Canada approves Huawei extradition proceedings, China seethes

 Meng Wanzhou, the daughter of Huawei's founder, was detained in Vancouver last December and is under house arrest.
 In late January the U.S. Justice Department charged Meng and Huawei with conspiring to violate U.S. sanctions on Iran.

-Meng will appear in a Vancouver court at 10 a.m.
+Meng is due to appear in a Vancouver court at 10 a.m.
 Pacific time (1800 GMT) on March 6, when a date will be set for her extradition hearing.

 "Today, department of Justice Canada officials issued an authority to proceed, formally commencing an extradition process in the case of Ms. Meng Wanzhou," the government said in a statement.